 “It’s not in the dreaming, it’s in the doing.” — Mark Cuban

-Having a dream is great, but it’s what you do to achieve your goals that matters.
-Great ideas need dedicated entrepreneurs to bring them to life, so Cuban told small business owners to get to work.
+Having a dream is great, but it’s what you do to achieve your goals that matter.
+Great ideas need dedicated entrepreneurs to bring them to life, so Cuban told small-business owners to get to work.
 Sitting around talking about an idea accomplishes nothing.

 31. Let Growth Happen Organically

 “Learn as many mistakes and what not to do [situations] while your business or product is small.
 Don’t be in such a hurry to grow your brand.
 Make sure that you and the market can sustain any bumps that may occur down the road.” — Daymond John

 “With Facebook and other social platforms, you can have highly targeted marketing campaigns to attract customers who are interested in the product or service that you have.
 Find the user groups they meet up in on social and win them over there.” — Robert Herjavec

 Herjavec told small-business owners to get ahead by focusing on the right demographics for their products.
 Trying to appeal to everyone is a waste of time and money, so identify your target market to succeed.

 “Things go wrong all the time when you are running your own business, but it’s how you perceive it and deal with it that matters.” — Lori Greiner

 When running a small business, there are always bumps in the road, so take them in stride.
 Instead of expecting perfection, Greiner said to expect issues and tackle them as they arise.

 “It comes down to finding something you love to do and then just trying to be great at it.” — Mark Cuban